• Facebook

 Sauteed onions are cooked more quickly, and at a higher heat, resulting in browned onions that are soft inside, but not caramelized and still with a bit of an “onion bite.”
 If you don’t have much time – this is the way to go!

-You only need a handful of simple ingredients to make sauteed onions:
+You only need a handful of simple ingredients to make sauteed onions for steak:

 • Onions – You can use yellow onions, sweet onions, white onions or red onions for this recipe.